At a glance: The best Drakensberg hiking trails

 You'll work your ass off on this hike, but the views are worth it

 Once you cross the wooden bridge, the real magic unfolds.
+The towering cliffs of the Amphitheatre begin to dominate the skyline ahead.
 Those views towards the gorge are nothing short of spectacular.

 Just keep in mind that unless you're Superman, you won't get past the "path closed" sign due to a massive landslide.
 Safety first, folks!
 You’ll have to skip the excitement of the ladder at the end until the place is repaired.

 One thing to note is that you won't find many resting spots along the way, but worry not; the path is well-trodden and safe.
-It took us about 4 hours there and back total.
+It took us about 4 hours there and back total— making it an easy addition to any Drakensberg trip.

 Rainbow Gorge—you don't have to walk through the jungle to earn this view